superhighfives/vite-plugin-wasm-module-workers/README.md

 Let's say we're using [Satori](https://github.com/vercel/satori) to generate an og:image in our Vite Remix app.

+It's important to only import `.wasm` with `?url`, which helps ensure Vite doesn't try to do anything fancy with it.

 First, we import the dependencies:

 ```ts